Mighty683/webgl-game/README.md

 ### Server

-Server is based on websockets only it's place where game logic is placed.
+Server is based on web-sockets only it's place where game logic is placed.

 ### Front-end